RiyanaDiljee/Online-Retail-Data-Analysis-and-Visualization/README.md

 <h2>Data Planning and Design</h2>

 <br />
-To answer the four main business questions, the following visuals have been chosen:
+To answer the four main business questions (see Requirements Document), the following visuals have been chosen:
 <br />

 - Line Charts: